It's important to consider your use case first

 You’ll also need to consider Mac OS Extended if you’re using older and newer Macs together, as older versions of macOS won’t support APFS.
 Other than functionality, however, there are still a few legitimate reasons why you’d choose HFS+ over APFS—the biggest reason depends on the type of drive you use.

 Many of the speed and performance enhancements that APFS brings rely on using a high-speed SSD or portable flash memory drive.
 If you’re using an older, mechanical drive with a disk platter, those enhancements may seem largely minimal or non-existent.

 With that in mind, and for cross-compatibility, you may decide to use HFS+ over APFS.
 You can format a drive with HFS+ using the macOS Disk Utility app, which you can launch from the Launchpad (Other > Disk Utility).

 While you can only use an Apple file system like APFS and Mac OS Extended for your main system drive, another file system is also worth considering for external drives—ExFAT.

-ExFAT is an older file system from Microsoft, intended as a replacement for the even older FAT32 file system used with Windows system drives before the switch to NTFS in Window XP.
+ExFAT is an older file system from Microsoft, intended to replace the even older FAT32 file system used with Windows system drives before the switch to NTFS in Windows XP.
 It removes the 4GB file size limit and the 2TB partition size limit of FAT32 drives and is generally considered a better alternative for flash storage.

 If you’re thinking about using ExFAT, you’ll likely have a single objective in mind—sharing files across platforms.
 ExFAT should only really be used for drives that you plan on using with both macOS and Windows devices, as it’s the only file system that both operating systems support natively.